How soon do I have to file the complaint after I was discriminated against?

-The investigation of a complaint involves may involve a number of steps, including:
+The investigation of a complaint may involve a number of steps, including:

 a) The investigator gathers testimony or interviews witnesses identified by the parties as having relevant knowledge of the situation at issue;

-b) A face-to-face Fact-Finding and Mediation conference, conducted by the investigator, where the parties attempt to amiably resolve the complaint and/or submit testimonial and documentary evidence in support of their respective positions;
+b) A Mediation conference, conducted by the investigator, where the parties attempt to amicably resolve the complaint;

 c) After reviewing and analyzing information and evidence relevant to the complaint, the investigator makes an appropriate recommendation regarding the merit of the complaint to the Executive Director.